vpaliy/XYZReader/README.md

 # XYZReader

 This repository stores the XYZ Reader project in Udacity’s Android Nanodegree.
+That is a simple news reader application with elements of Material Design.

 ## Check this out ##
 ![](https://github.com/vpaliyX/XYZReader/blob/master/art/ezgif.com-video-to-gif(10).gif)